 Music Together – Citywide

 Music Together started as educational project at the Center for Music and Young Children, which believed an early introduction was ideal for music and brain development.
 Expect to dance, sing, play instruments, and explore music in an engaging and fun atmosphere.
 Activities and materials for home use are provided.
 Many Music Together groups offer a free trial class.

-Music for Aardvarks – Citywde
+Music for Aardvarks and Other Mammals – Citywde

 Ages 6 months to 5 years

 Music for Aardvarks is a longtime favorite of Mommy Poppins for its inventive, city-centric songs that guarantee you'll be on your feet bopping along with your toddler.
 Classes feature original compositions on the urban environment in which our kids are growing up, and the franchise has produced several catchy CDs since its founding.